TomasHubelbauer/akai-apc-mini/README.md

 want to look in ways of determining the serial port name and other serial parameters (mainly the baud rate) and then use C# APIs for serial communication which can work straight from user space.

+---

+When connected to a Windows machine, the Akai launchpad has its driver installed automatically by the OS.
+This tells me that the device is HID/WinUSB compatible and thus does not need its own driver.

+When inspected in Device Manager, the device appears in a group called *Software Devices*.
+It exposes two entries there: `APC MINI [0]` and `APC MINI [1]`.

+It also appears in a group called *Sound, video and game controllers*.
+There, it has one entry named `APC MINI`.

+I have scraped the USB device properties data in [`akai.csv`](akai.csv).

+The next steps are:

+- [ ] Trace OP-1 USB calls to see if they rememble these ones, if so, it is generic MIDI comms
+- [ ] Compae a mobile USB properties to see if they resemble these ones, if so, RS-232 maybe